Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
 The majority of respondents (57.5%) belong to the 18–25 age group, indicating higher participation of youth.
-This suggests that younger individuals are more involved in digital and daily payment activities.
+This suggests that younger individuals are more involved in digital and daily payment activities, while only 1.25% of respondents are aged 46 and above, showing lower adoption or participation among older age groups.

 ---